IIIF/api/source/presentation/4.0/model.md

 #### Lights

-##### AmbientLight
+##### Ambient Light

-AmbientLight evenly illuminates all objects in the scene, and does not have a direction or position.
+Ambient Lights evenly illuminates all objects in the scene, and does not have a direction or position.

-##### DirectionalLight
+##### Directional Light

-DirectionalLight emits in a specific direction as if it is infinitely far away and the rays produced from it are all parallel.
+Directional Lights emits in a specific direction as if it is infinitely far away and the rays produced from it are all parallel.
 It does not have a specific position.

+ If a DirectionalLight does not have an explicit direction, then the default is in the negative y direction (downwards).

-##### PointLight
+##### Point Light

- PointLight emits from a single point within the scene in all directions.
+ Point Lights emits from a single point within the scene in all directions.

-##### SpotLight
+##### Spot Light

-SpotLight emits a cone of light from a single point in a given direction.
+Spot Lights emit a cone of light from a single point in a given direction.

+ If a SpotLight does not have an explicit direction, then the default is in the negative y direction (downwards).

 #### Transforms

-##### TranslateTransform
+here are the rules about transforms?

 ##### RotateTransform

+A RotateTransform rotates the local coordinate space around the given axis in a counter-clockwise direction around the axis itself (e.g. around a pivot point of 0 on the axis).
+A point that was at x=1,y=1 and was rotated 90 degrees around the x axis would be at x=1,y=0,z=1.
+If an axis value is not specified, then it is not changed, resulting in a default of 0.0

 ##### ScaleTransform

+A ScaleTransform applies a multiplier to one or more axes in the local coordinate space.
+A point that was at 3.5, after applying a ScaleTransform of 2.0 would then be at 7.0.
+If an axis value is not specified, then it is not changed, resulting in a default of 1.0

+##### TranslateTransform

+A TranslateTransform moves all of the objects in the local coordinate space the given distance along the axis.
+A point that was at x=1.0, after applying a TranslateTransform of x=1.0 would be at x=2.0.
+If an axis value is not specified then it is not changed, resulting in a default of 0.0

 ### Utility Classes